Nördlinger Ries: Description

 The depression is a meteorite impact crater formed 14.808 ± 0.038 million years ago in the Miocene.
-The crater is most commonly referred to simply as Ries crater or the Ries.
+The crater is most commonly referred to simply as the Ries crater or the Ries.
 The original crater rim had an estimated diameter of 24 km.
 The present floor of the depression is about 100 to 150 m below the eroded remains of the rim.

-It was originally assumed that the Ries was of volcanic origin.
+It was originally assumed that the Ries was of volcanic, glacial or tectonic origin.
+Oliver Sachs introduced, in this context, the term "pioneer era" (up to 1870) and marked the beginning of early modern research on the Ries (from 1870), meaning the period when the first detailed theories about the formation of the Nördlinger Ries became known.
 In 1960 Eugene Shoemaker and Edward C. T. Chao showed that the depression was caused by meteorite impact.
 The key evidence was the presence of coesite, which, in unmetamorphosed rocks, can only be formed by the shock pressures associated with meteorite impact.
 The coesite was found in suevite from Otting quarry, but even before, Shoemaker was encouraged by St. George's Church in Nördlingen, which is built of locally derived suevite.
 The suevite was formed from mesozoic sediments shocked by the bolide impact.

 The Ries impact crater was a rampart crater, thus far a unique finding on Earth.
 Rampart craters have almost exclusively been found on Mars.
-Rampart craters exhibit a fluidized ejecta flow after impact of the meteorite, most simply compared to a bullet fired into mud, with the ejecta resembling a mudflow.
+Rampart craters exhibit a fluidized ejecta flow after the impact of the meteorite, most simply compared to a bullet fired into the mud, with the ejecta resembling a mudflow.